Macron tells Trump Europe wants to secure ‘solid peace’ in Ukraine

 Increased tensions

-Macron and Trump met as the US president also has shaken Europe with his repeated criticisms of Ukrainian President Volodymyr Zelenskyy.
+Macron and Trump met as the US president’s repeated criticisms of Ukrainian President Volodymyr Zelenskyy have also shaken Europe.

 Last week, Trump called Zelenskyy a “dictator” and suggested that Ukraine was to blame for the war, despite Russia launching the invasion of its neighbour in 2022.